A one-size-fits-all CV won't impress

-There's really no need to minutely detail ALL of your skills on your CV.
+There's really no need to minutely detail ALL of your skills on your customised CV.
 It may seem counterintuitive, but listing every single one of your skills is really not productive.
-That IT application you used 20 years ago is probably obsolete, and your trombone playing really isn't relevant to a job in a supermarket.
+That IT system you used 20 years ago is probably obsolete, and your trombone playing really isn't relevant to a job in sales.

 Emphasise relevant experience and achievements

 You should have accumulated a list of achievements and awards on your CV from throughout your career.
 As with your important skills, you now need to focus on the achievements most relevant to your target role.